rafaelhlima/remove_blank_cells/README.md

 This extension is developed for LibreOffice Calc and its compatibility depends on the version being used:

-* For LibreOffice 7.1 or newer, use the [latest version](/rafaelhlima/remove_blank_cells/releases/latest) of the extension.
+* For LibreOffice 7.1 or newer, use the [latest version](https://github.com/rafaelhlima/remove_blank_cells/releases/latest) of the extension.
-* For LibreOffice 7.0 or older, use version [0.9.1](/rafaelhlima/remove_blank_cells/releases/tag/v0.9.1) of the extension, which does not have the latest features.
+* For LibreOffice 7.0 or older, use version [0.9.1](https://github.com/rafaelhlima/remove_blank_cells/releases/tag/v0.9.1) of the extension, which does not have the latest features.

+## Compatibility with OpenOffice

 This extension is not developed for **Apache OpenOffice** and the latest releases use API that is only available for LibreOffice.

 Some users have reported that v0.9.1 works in OpenOffice.
-However, I would like to stress that it is not the aim ouf this extension to support OpenOffice.
+However, I would like to stress that it is not the aim of this extension to support **Apache OpenOffice**.

 ## Contributing

 All forms of contribution are welcome!
 However, at the current stage of the project the priorities are:

-* Translation of the [POT file](/Transslation/rb_strings.pot) to support more locales.
+* Translation of the [POT file](Translation/rb_strings.pot) to support more locales.
 Currenty the extension supports "en-US" and "pt-BR".
-Translated PO files are located in the folder [/Source/po/](/Source/po/).
+Translated PO files are located in the folder [/Source/po/](Source/po/).
 Please submit PO files either as a merge request or as an issue with the attached PO file.
 * Improvement to the icons design, so that they are more similar to the Colibre or Breeze icon sets.
-* Bug fixing.
+* Testing and Bug fixing.